typelevel/cats/docs/src/main/tut/const.md

 ```

 The `Const` data type takes two type parameters, but only ever stores a value of the first type paramter.
-Because it never actually uses the second type parameter, it is referred to as a "phantom type."
+Because the second type parameter is not used in the data type, the type parameter is referred to as a
+"phantom type".

 ## Why do we care?
 It would seem `Const` gives us no benefit over a data type that would simply not have the second type parameter.